thisismitch/ansible-tinc/README.md

 ## Adding and removing hosts

 You may add or remove hosts at any time by updating the hosts file and running the playbook.
-Note that removed hosts will result in orphaned tinc hosts files and `/etc/hosts` entries
+Note that removed hosts will result in orphaned tinc hosts files and `/etc/hosts` entries.

 ## Running Multiple VPNs